amytakeuchi/Practical-Time-Series-Analysis/ARMA-and-ARIMA-p-q.md

 - **Q-Q plot of Residuals**: This plot helps check if the residuals are normally distributed.
 If the points closely follow the diagonal line, it suggests the residuals are approximately normally distributed.
 - **ACF of Residuals**: This plot helps check if there's any remaining autocorrelation in the residuals.
 Ideally, all lags (except lag 0) should be within the blue confidence bands.
 - **Original, Fitted, and Forecast**: This final plot combines the original data, the fitted values, and the forecast, giving a comprehensive view of the model's performance.

+## Ljung-Box Q-statistic
+**What is Ljung-Box Q-statistic?**
+- The Ljung-Box Q-statistic is a test statistic used to check **whether a group of autocorrelations of the residuals are significantly different from zero.** In other words, it tests for the presence of serial correlation in the residuals of a fitted time series model.

+**How is it used in time series analysis?**
+It's primarily used to: <br />
+a) Check if the residuals of a fitted model are independently distributed (i.e., no autocorrelation).
+b) Assess the adequacy of a time series model.
+c) Determine if there's any remaining pattern in the residuals that the model hasn't captured.